SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 #### Creating a Message VPN

-This section outlines how to create a message-VPN called “solace_VPN” on the Solace message router with authentication disabled and 2GB of message spool quota for Guaranteed Messaging.
+This section outlines how to create a message-VPN called "solace_VPN" on the Solace message router with authentication disabled and 2GB of message spool quota for Guaranteed Messaging.
 This message-VPN name is required in the WebLogic Application Server configuration when connecting to the Solace Message Router.
 In practice, appropriate values for authentication, message spool and other message-VPN properties should be chosen depending on the end application’s use case.

 ```
 (config)# create message-vpn solace_VPN